EdmelKun/EdmelKun/README.md

 ## Open a Connection

 Open to full stack, backend, and AI-focused product roles — remote friendly.

+If you're building something where the frontend and the database have to agree with each other, that's the work I like most.

 [**LinkedIn ↗**](https://www.linkedin.com/in/edmel-john-linaugo) · [**Email ↗**](mailto:elinaugo137@gmail.com)